Essential Gear For Day Hiking

 Arc’Teryx: $300

-I was on the hunt for a warm, lightweight and durable hooded puffy and I’m so happy I settled on this Arc’Teryx jacket.
+I was on the hunt for a warm, lightweight hooded puffy and I’m so happy that I settled on this Arc’Teryx jacket.
 Was it pricy?
 Yes.
 Has it been a dream?
 Also yes.
-It’s form-fitting enough to look nice, but has enough room to layer and move around.
-It’s versatile, water resistant and super comfortable.
+It’s form-fitting enough to look nice but has enough room to layer under and still move around comfortably.
+It’s versatile, water resistant and super cozy.

 Down Sweater Jacket